Gina Raimondo: Tenure

-Raimondo was the first female governor of Rhode Island, and was one of nine incumbent female governors in the United States at time of her resignation.
-During her tenure, Raimondo was credited with cutting taxes every year and removed eight thousand pages of regulationsthirty percent of the state's regulations.
+Raimondo was the first female governor of Rhode Island, and one of nine incumbent female governors in the United States at the time of her resignation.
+During her tenure, she was credited with cutting taxes every year and removed eight thousand pages of regulations—30% of the state's regulations.
 She raised the state minimum wage to $11.50, created a sick-leave entitlement, financed the largest infrastructure program in the state's history, and made community colleges tuition-free.
 Raimondo appointed more judges of color than any of her predecessors, including Melissa A. Long, the first Black woman to serve on the Rhode Island Supreme Court.

-As Governor, Raimondo presided over Rhode Island's initial response to the COVID-19 pandemic.
-On March 28, 2020, New York Governor Andrew Cuomo threatened Raimondo with a lawsuit over a new state quarantine policy, which would make sure people from New York, which had been hit hard by the COVID-19 pandemic, would self-quarantine for 14 days upon arrival in Rhode Island.
+As governor, Raimondo presided over Rhode Island's initial response to the COVID-19 pandemic.
+On March 28, 2020, New York Governor Andrew Cuomo threatened Raimondo with a lawsuit over a new state quarantine policy that would require people from New York, which had been hit hard by the COVID-19 pandemic, to self-quarantine for 14 days upon arrival in Rhode Island.
 On March 29, Raimondo repealed the order that specifically referred to New Yorkers, and broadened it to include any out-of-state traveler entering Rhode Island with intent to stay.
-Partnering with CVS, the nation's largest pharmacy chain, her state has achieved one of the nation's highest per capita levels of testing for COVID-19.
+Partnering with CVS, the nation's largest pharmacy chain, her state achieved one of the nation's highest per capita levels of testing for COVID-19.

 Approval ratings

-Between assuming office and the end of 2019, Raimondo consistently ranked towards the bottom of approval ratings for all governors in the United States.
-However, Raimondo's approvals saw a significant rise during the COVID-19 pandemic.
-State-by-state polling by Microsoft News in April 2020 found that 76% of Rhode Islanders said they approved of the work done by Raimondo and her administration "to keep people safe" during the ongoing crisis.
-This result meant that Raimondo was tied with the governors of North Dakota and Utah for the 12th-highest rating.
+Between assuming office and the end of 2019, Raimondo consistently ranked toward the bottom of approval ratings for U.S. governors.
+But her approvals rose significantly during the COVID-19 pandemic.
+State-by-state polling by Microsoft News in April 2020 found that 76% of Rhode Islanders said they approved of the work Raimondo and her administration did "to keep people safe" during the ongoing crisis.
+This result meant that she was tied with the governors of North Dakota and Utah for the 12th-highest rating.